jkhaled/zf-apigility-skeleton-apache/README.md

 Apigility Skeleton Application (for apache)
 ==============================

-This particular repository is for those who want a Vagrant instance with Apache on it, instead of using the built-in PHP server.
+This particular repository is for those who want a Vagrant instance with Apache on it, instead of using the puppet or built-in PHP server.

 Requirements
 ------------